 How do Supply Chain Managers Optimize for Sustainability?

 When we begin to factor in sustainability, be it ESG commitments, aligning strategy with the UN Sustainable Development Goals, implementing SCOPE emissions reductions, examining biodiversity commitments, or meeting certification requirements, costs are no longer the only variable in play.

 In fact, to “optimize” takes on a whole new meaning when sustainability is also a guiding force in supply chain management.

 You can’t develop products today without understanding customer sentiment and usage patterns.
 An "Extended Supply Chain" essentially emphsizes management approaches that ensure goods supplied are in accordance with market needs.
-This entails better understanding demand specificity, not just about the products themselves, but what consumers are demanding of company behavior as well.
+This entails better understanding of demand specificity, not just about the products themselves, but also what consumers are demanding of company behavior as well.
 And that has become prominant.

 We are now coming to understand the idea of sustainability as managing with consideration for not only optimizing profit, but also exhibiting ethical and responsible behavior regarding economic, environmental, and societal impacts as well.

 And this is responsive to growing consumer pressure for demonstrated corporate social responsibility (CSR) that meet all three, giving way to the growing use of “Ethical Supply Chain” as part of the expanding vocabulary of Supply Chain Management and Supply Chain Sustainability (SCS).

 What is an Ethical Supply Chain?

 An ethical supply chain focuses on the need for CSR, working to produce products and services in a way that treats its suppliers, stakeholders, employees, communities along the supply chain, and the environment, ethically.